One Bowl Sheet Pan Pancakes

 Variations

-• So many delicious ingredients you can top with: cinnamon sugar (mix 2 tablespoons brown sugar with 1 teaspoon cinnamon) swirled in the batter with a knife, chopped pecans, walnuts or hazelnuts, sliced almonds, other fruit: sliced kiwi, small diced apple, pear, peaches or plums, other berries, even a melty cheese: small pieces of cream cheese or brie, or herbed boursin.
+So many delicious ingredients you can top with: cinnamon sugar (mix 2 tablespoons coconut or brown sugar with 1 teaspoon cinnamon) swirled in the batter with a knife, chopped pecans, walnuts or hazelnuts, sliced almonds, other fruit: sliced kiwi, small diced apple, pear, peaches or plums, other berries, even a melty cheese: small pieces of cream cheese or brie.